RIT-MESH/Fortigate-Firewall/Section 2: Interface Configuration/VLAN Configuration/Readme.md

 ---

----

 ## 11. WAN / ISP Setup

 This section configures the ISP/WAN interface on the FortiGate, including DHCP/static IP, NAT, and default routing so internal VLANs can reach the internet.
-(FortiGate)

-This section adds full WAN configuration so the VLAN networks can reach the internet.

 ### 11.1 Configure WAN Interface (port2 example)